 - the wall of the "cocoon" may calcify

-In the appropriate clinical setting, recognition of the entire dilated small bowel at the center of the abdomen and encased within a thick fibrocollageneous membrane, as though it were in a cocoon, on a CT image is diagnostic of SEP.
-The other imaging findings may include signs of obstruction, fixation of intestinal loops, ascites or localized fluid collections, bowel wall thickening, peritoneal or mural calcification, and reactive adenopathy.
+In the appropriate clinical setting, recognition of the entire dilated small bowel at the centre of the abdomen and encased within a thick fibrocollagenous membrane, as though it were in a cocoon, on a CT image is diagnostic of SEP.
+The other imaging findings may include signs of obstruction, fixation of intestinal loops, ascites or localised fluid collections, bowel wall thickening, peritoneal or mural calcification, and reactive adenopathy.

-SEP may be confused with congenital peritoneal encapsulation, which is characterized by a thin accessory peritoneal sac surrounding the small bowel.
+SEP may be confused with congenital peritoneal encapsulation, which is characterised by a thin accessory peritoneal sac surrounding the small bowel.